merenlab/anvio.org/help/main/programs/anvi-gen-structure-database/index.md

                             &#45;o STRUCTURE.db
 </div>

-To quickly obtain a very rough estimate for your structures, you can run with the flag `--very-fast`.
+To quickly get a very rough estimate for your structures, you can run with the flag `--very-fast`.

 ### Basic import run

-If you already possess structures and would like to create a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> for downstream anvi'o uses such as <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span>, you should create an <span class="artifact-n">[external-structures](/help/main/artifacts/external-structures)</span> file.
+If you already possess structures and would like to create a <span class="artifact-n">[structure-db](/help/main/artifacts/structure-db)</span> for downstream anvi'o uses such as <span class="artifact-p">[anvi-display-structure](/help/main/programs/anvi-display-structure)</span>, you should create a <span class="artifact-n">[external-structures](/help/main/artifacts/external-structures)</span> file.
 Then, create the database as follows:

 <div class="codeblock" markdown="1">
 anvi&#45;gen&#45;structure&#45;database &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \